 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Sigma 20mm F1.8 EX DG RF is the longer of the two lenses at 90mm.
 The Samyang 16mm f2.0 with a length of 89mm, is 1mm shorter.
 Besides being longer, the Sigma 20mm F1.8 EX DG RF also has a larger diameter of 89mm compared to the Samyang 16mm f2.0's 83mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sigma 20mm F1.8 EX DG RF weighs 520g, which means it is 63g (10%) lighter than the Samyang 16mm f2.0 which has a weight of 583g.

 Lens Mounts